ms/buildtogether.tech/src/important.md

 > course.

-If you would like to become better at sharing information and making decisions, there is no better place to start than <cite>Brookfield2016</cite>.
+If you would like to become better at sharing information and making decisions, there is no better place to start than [% b Brookfield2016 %].
 This book catalogs fifty different techniques and explains when and why each is useful.

 ## Air Time